 World Economic Forum Taps Heinz College Students for Future of Work Recommendations

-By Scott Barsotti and Michael Cunningham
+By Scottie Barsotti and Michael Cunningham

 The students’ “Seven Principles of Leadership in the Fourth Industrial Revolution” will be presented at the Forum 2018 annual meeting in Davos.